flexi-framework/flexi/doc/userguide/tutorials/11_cylinder/cylinder.md

-After executing the tool, you will get a file named **Cylinder_RP_BLProps_upperSide_BLPla000001.vts** which can be visualized with paraview.
-The Data we want to visualize is one dimensional, so you won't be able to see the datae in the render view.
-To visualize it you need the applay the plot over time filter.
-Paraview should automatically apply the correct range to plot on.
+After executing the tool, you will get a file named **Cylinder_RP_BLProps_upperSide_BLPla000001.vts** which can be visualized with
+ParaView.
+The Data we want to visualize is one dimensional, so you won't be able to see the data in the render view.
+To visualize it you need the apply the plot over time filter.
+ParaView should automatically apply the correct range to plot on.
 By plotting  **tau_w** over the circumference you can estimate the separation angle to $113~deg$ (the intersection with the $y=0$ line).